daos-stack/daos/docs/user/container.md

 disabled per container using the `DAOS_PROP_CO_SCRUBBER_DISABLED` container property.

+### Per-Container Metrics Collection

+If enabled, per-container metrics (currently only POSIX containers are supported) will be collected on the client.
+Set the `DAOS_PROP_CO_METRICS_ENABLED` container property to enable this behavior.

 ### Deduplication (Preview)

 Data deduplication (dedup) is a process that allows to eliminate duplicated